 Not long after, Andrew was accepted in the graduate program at California State University Long Beach where he completed his MFA.
 At Long Beach, Andrew had the unique privilege to study drawing and painting with Domenic Cretara and his graduate committee chair Yu Ji.
 Andrew’s aesthetic ideas and studio practice were profoundly influenced by Yu Ji’s teaching which emphasized the significance of the drawing process in articulating immediate visual experiences.

 Andrew exhibits his art regionally and nationally and his work has been shown at the Museum of California Art, Pasadena, CA, The Fisher Museum of Art at the University of Southern California, Los Angeles, CA, Wright State University, Dayton OH, Manifest Creative Research Center, Cincinnati, OH, The College of the Sequoias, Visalia, CA and The Monterey Peninsula College, Monterey, CA. Andrew’s paintings of the industrial landscape of the Port of Long Beach were the subject of a feature article in American Artist Magazine.
 Much of Andrew’s work can be characterized by a focus on ordinary and unusual locations that are often overlooked.
 For the past several years he has developed a body of work on the landscape of the Salton Sea and has been involved with several group shows and publications related to this subject.
+The majority of Andrew's paintings and drawings are created on location from observation, some of the work is developed in the studio from smaller studies and life sketches, he does not use photography as a reference for the work.
 Andrew is also an Artist member of the California Art Club and exhibits with them regularly.

 He has taught drawing and painting at California State University, Long Beach and Huntington University in Indiana.
 Andrew currently works as an Associate Professor of Foundation Painting at California State University, Fullerton.
 He has also served as a CSU Summer Arts Course Coordinator for five years and currently coordinates the Summer Art’s Drawing and Painting course in Florence, Italy.
 In his teaching, Andrew is committed to providing a fundamental practice and understanding of the concepts, materials, and methods of painting with an emphasis on clear visual perception.